soilwater/fdk/ForecastDualKc_v0.3/docs/documentation.md

 - Doorenbos, J. and Kassam, A.H., 1979.
 FAO irrigation and drainage paper No. 33 “Yield response to water”.
 FAO–Food and Agriculture Organization of the United Nations, Rome.

-- Lollato, R.P., Patrignani, A., Ochsner, T.E. and Edwards, J.T., 2016.
-Prediction of plant available water at sowing for winter wheat in the Southern Great Plains.
-Agronomy Journal, 108(2), pp.745-757.

 <a name="version"></a>